AndrewGuo1228/Recipe-ratings-research-project/README.md

-# Exploring the Impact of Nutritional Values on Recipe Ratings"
+# Exploring the Impact of Nutritional Values on Recipe Ratings
 ### Yanhao Guo

 - Introduction